-Scientists worldwide agree that the single most important thing you can do to lower your risk of a heart attack is to lower your LDL (the bad cholesterol).
-Learn the safest, most effective way to lower your LDL with diet and exercise.
+Scientists worldwide agree that the single most important thing you can do to lower your risk of a heart attack is to lower bad forms of cholesterol like LDL and non-HDL.
+Learn the safest, most effective ways to lower cholesterol with diet and exercise.

 Many people think they’re doing everything right to lower cholesterol, and a lot of what they’re doing is right.
 They’re ordering egg-white omelettes and fish.
 They’ve cut out butter, cheese, and beef.
 They drink nonfat milk.
 This is all fantastic.
 But there’s one thing they haven’t done, and many nutrition scientists believe it’s the most important thing of all.